 \subsubsection{Gameplay Design}

-The core of the gameplay involves turning players' words into actions, which then further impact the world.
-In traditional text-based adventure games, players typically make decisions by selecting from predefined options.
-However, in EcoEcho, we implement a natural language dialogue system, allowing players to engage in free-form conversations with Non-Player Characters (NPCs).
-By designing open conversations powered by language models, we aim to give players a strong sense of autonomy, enabling them to feel fully in control of their interactions and decisions.
-Autonomy, akin to the concept of "Choice," refers to the feeling of having control over one's own decisions and actions.
+\textbf{Main Game Mechanism:} The core of the gameplay involves turning players' words into actions, which then impact the world.
+In traditional text-based adventure games, players make decisions by selecting predefined options.
+However, in EcoEcho, a natural language dialogue system enables free-form conversations with Non-Player Characters (NPCs).
+This design empowers players with a strong sense of autonomy, allowing them to feel fully in control of their interactions and decisions.
+Autonomy, akin to the concept of "Choice," refers to the feeling of having control over one’s own decisions and actions.
 According to Self-Determination Theory, this can enhance motivation and engagement in games~\cite{deci2012self,ryan2000self}.

-In the game, players must interact with NPCs to uncover their background stories and motivations.
-The player's task is to skillfully craft their character's dialogue to create prompts that drive the NPCs to take specific actions.
-For example, in level 1, the player must meet the demands of the senior journalist, Lisa, to progress.
-During their conversation, Lisa frequently emphasizes her desire for a big scoop, hinting that the player needs to share some future-world secrets about T-energy that the player already knows to gain her trust.
-Once this trust is established, the player is able to then influence Lisa's attitude toward sustainable energy through dialogue to secure her support and assistance in halting the development of sustainable T-energy.
+\textbf{Player-NPC Interaction:} Players must interact with NPCs to uncover their background stories and motivations.
+The gameplay revolves around crafting the player character's dialogue to create prompts that drive NPCs to take specific actions.
+For example, in level 1, the player meets a senior journalist, Lisa, whose support is crucial for progression.
+During their conversation, Lisa frequently emphasizes her desire for a big scoop, hinting that the player needs to share future-world secrets about T-energy to gain her trust.
+Once trust is established, the player can influence Lisa’s attitude toward sustainable energy, securing her assistance in halting the development of sustainable T-energy.